Interstellar Flight Press is currently open for the following submission calls:

 Previous Submission Calls

-Call for flash fiction - Closed
+Call for Flash Fiction - Closed

 This submission call is now closed.
 All submissions have been responded to.
 Our guest editor for this call was Annika Barranti Klein.